MaxSob/NeuralNetworks_In_5_minutes/README.md

 *   Leaky ReLU
 *   ELU
 *   GELU
+## Exponentially decaying averages
+This Notebook ilustrates how the cummulative weighted average of data can help to smooth the shape of a function, using a smoothing parameter beta.
+This notion serves as an introduction to a wide range of optimization methods that use this technique thoroughly.

 ## Optimization methods
 This Notebooks ilustrates different optimization methods applied to Neural Networks
 *   Momentum